stakater/StakaterPlatform/README.md

 ### Stkater Platform Deployment Validation

-Stakater Platform can be validated by using the following steps:
+StakaterPlatform can be validated by using the following steps:

 1. URL given below belongs to a web application that contins link to all the platform components.
 Open each application to verfiy whether it is working or not.